SharUpOff/pkgtop/README.md

 - ✅ ArchLinux (TEST OK: 2022-06-25)
 - ✅ OpenWRT (TEST OK: 2022-06-25)

+# Contributing
+🛠 You are welcome to add support for other distributions, fix bugs or improve functionality.
+Please, do not forget to add tests.

 # Testing
-There are some regression tests provided for compatible platforms.
+There are some regression tests provided for compatible distributions.

 ## Run tests
 ```bash